TanStack/router/docs/guide/data-loading.md

 })
 ```

-This will ensure that every preload, load and reload event will trigger your `loader` functions, which can then be handled and deduped by your external cache.
+This will ensure that every preload, load, and reload event will trigger your `loader` functions, which can then be handled and deduped by your external cache.

 ## Using Router Context